n8n-io/n8n-docs/docs/hosting/installation/npm.md

 If the upgrade involved a database migration:

 1. Check the feature documentation and release notes to see if there are any manual changes you need to make.
 1. Run `n8n db:revert` on your current version to roll back the database.
+If you want to revert more than one database migration, you need to repeat this process.

 ## Windows troubleshooting